DJ Ashton Martin

 Rice University professor and author of “Stretch”

-Ronetta shares her ideas on ‘Becoming and Staying Relevant’ through diversity in the workplace.
+Ronetta shares her ideas on ‘Bloom Where You Are Planted’ through diversity in the workplace.
 She currently leads the teams responsible for overseeing Ethics functions for Walmart U.S., Sam’s Club, and the Home Office, and for ensuring that Walmart’s policies, practices, procedures and systems are compliant with federal, state and local employment laws and regulations.
 Prior to joining Walmart, Ronetta served as a Senior Trial Attorney at the Dallas District Office of the Equal Employment Opportunity Commission.

 Ronetta J. Francis